avinashnarasimhan18/Applied-Cryptography-Projects/README.md

 # Applied Cryptography Projects

-This repository contains project details done as part of the Applied Cryptography course at NYU.
+This repository contains details of projects done as part of the Applied Cryptography course at NYU.
----

 ## Project 1
 ### Overview